-Top Coded and Bottom Coded Values by State
+Top Coded and Bottom Coded Values for ACS/PRCS Samples by State

 The table below shows the top-code and bottom-code values by state.
 These top-codes and bottom-codes were derived based on the following rules: